Catherinerezi/food-delivery-eta-prediction/README.md

 ## Why the Model Is Useful (via “minutes within tolerance”)?

 **What are we trying to answer here?**
-- The app does not stop at MAE/RMSE; it explicitly measures how many orders have prediction errors within a chosen number of minutes.
+- The app does not stop at MAE/RMSE, it explicitly measures how many orders have prediction errors within a chosen number of minutes.
-- This “minutes within tolerance” view answers a practical question: “In reality, how often does our ETA land close enough to be acceptable?”
+- This _“minutes within tolerance”_ view answers a practical question: _“In reality, how often does our ETA land close enough to be acceptable?”_
 - It turns the model from a purely statistical object into an operational signal of reliability.

 **How do we do this in code?**